Crypto-fied Google, Facebook, Tesla and Netflix shares arrive today

 It might sound like a slightly convoluted arrangement, but functionally it's just like buying shares through any other broker.
 The main difference is that in this case the broker isn't someone you call on the phone while shouting "buy, buy, buy!" like in the movies, but is instead a website.
 This is naturally a much more practical and efficient way of serving customers, bringing benefits like lower costs, 24/7 access to global markets, the ability to serve a more global customer base and so on.

-In this respect, it's quite similar to many of the other online share trading platforms out there.
+In this respect, it's quite similar to many of best online share trading platforms.

 Its use of blockchain and cryptocurrency technology then introduces new benefits and takes things a step further.